 Typically, an insurance policy includes specific requirements that you, as the policy holder, must follow in order to receive any money under the policy.
-Meaning, there are things you have to do (think: notices you have to give the insurance company, things you need to file, deadlines you have to meet) in order to get paid on your insurance claim and you may not yet know what they are.
+Meaning, there are things you have to do (think: notices you have to give the insurance company, things you need to file, deadlines you have to meet, documents and access you have to provide) in order to get paid on your insurance claim and you may not yet know what they are.
 Many policy holders do not read their insurance policies and are, therefore, unaware of these requirements.
 The insurance companies are often eager to take advantage of your ignorance about policy requirements to either entirely deny your claim or pay your less than they are obligated to pay on your claim.
 Don't let the insurance company use your own policy against you.
 Read your policy carefully and be on the lookout for requirements like these:

 Notice and Timeliness

 Insurance companies usually require you give them notice of any damage immediately after it occurs.
 Meaning, if you are in a car accident, you should notify your insurance company of the accident as soon as possible.
-If your home is damaged from a storm, you should notify the insurance company as soon as possible after the storm.
-This allows the insurance company to begin investigating your claim for recovery immediately and gather information while the circumstances surrounding the accident, storm or fire are fresh.
+If your home is damaged from a storm like Hurricanes Michael, Sally, or Ian, you should notify the insurance company as soon as possible after the storm.
+This allows the insurance company to begin investigating your claim for recovery immediately and gather information while the circumstances surrounding the accident, storm, hurricane, or fire are fresh.
 Memories fade and recollections change over time, so many insurance policies require immediate notice of the accident or storm and include time limitations, often set out by state law, that prevent you from suing the insurance company over a claim filed after a specific period of time.

 For example, if you wait a year after the storm to notify your insurance company of damage to your property, this may serve as grounds for the insurance company to deny your claim.
 Do not do it.
-Notify your insurance company immediately after an auto accident or if your insured property sustains damage.
+Notify your insurance company immediately after an auto accident or if your insured property sustains damage such as damage from a hurricane, storm, or fire.
 The insurance company will also want the opportunity to take available steps, if any, to prevent further damage, such as temporarily repairing roof damage to prohibit further water intrusion which will result in further damage to the interior of your home.
+Your policy will also likely require you take reasonable, non-permanent steps to prevent further damage to your property.
+You can read some examples of such actions that may be required under your policy here.

 Proof of Loss